 All the data generated during the RI will be evaluated to determine if additional investigation activities are needed beyond what is described herein.
-Additional assessment may include an additional subsurface boring or test trench and sample analysis limited to contaminants identified during the RI program.
-Should the site investigations indicate the likelihood of site contaminants leaching outside the Site boundary, additional assessment for potential off-site soil vapor intrusion may be necessary.
+Additional assessment may include an additional subsurface boring and sample analysis limited to contaminants identified during the RI program.